upintheairsheep/youtube-dl-1/README.md

 Requires Python 3.7+, and `websockets` module installed (`pip install -r requirements.txt`)

+Thumbnail embedding requires `ffprobe` to be in your PATH

 **LICENSING NOTE:**

 **All code in this project is licensed solely with the condition that any portion of it is not permitted to be used in the main youtube-dl fork, either directly or indirectly.**